Giants of the seas: How 6,500 container ships really keep global trade running – Creative image: Xpert.Digital

 Development trends

 In 2024, 473 new container ships were delivered, representing a significant increase compared to previous years.
-The average size of new ships has continuously increased: While ten years ago the average size was around 3,600 TEU, the 4,000 TEU mark is now exceeded.
+The average size of new ships has risen steadily: while ten years ago the average size was around 3,600 TEU, it now exceeds 4,000 TEU.

 The total capacity of global liner shipping has reached the 30 million TEU mark for the first time.
-Experts expect ships with capacities of around 25,800 TEU to become the market standard, although no significant increase in size beyond this mark is expected.
+Experts expect that ships with capacities around 25,800 TEU will become the market standard, with no significant increase in size beyond this mark anticipated.

 Average ship size

-The average size of all container ships is currently approximately 3,891 TEU per ship, reflecting the dominance of smaller ships in the overall statistics.
+The average size of all container ships is currently about 3,891 TEU per ship, reflecting the dominance of smaller ships in the overall statistics.

 Your container high-bay warehouse and container terminal experts